-Regarding admission, preference must be given to students living within the attendance area of an existing school that is converted to a charter school.
+During the admission process, preference must be given to students living within the attendance area of an existing school that is converted to a charter school.
 Nonresident students who want to attend the charter school may apply to do so under the Wisconsin Public School Open Enrollment Program, though placement is not guaranteed.
 If more students apply to attend a charter school than there are spaces available, a random lottery must be held.
 A charter school cannot charge tuition.